-- Remember that you owe sexual respect to the other person. - Do not make assumptions about the other person's consent or about how far they are willing to go. - Remember that consent to one form of sexual activity does not necessarily imply consent to another form of sexual behavior. - If your partner expresses a withdrawal of consent, stop immediately. - Clearly communicate your sexual intentions so that the other person has a chance to clearly tell you, their intentions. - Consider "mixed messages" a clear sign that the other person is uncomfortable with the situation and may not be ready to progress sexually. - Do not take advantage of someone who is really drunk or on drugs, even if they knowingly and intentionally put themselves in that state.
-Further, do not be afraid to step in if you see someone else trying to take advantage of a nearly incapacitated person. - Be aware of the signs of incapacitation, such as slurred speech, bloodshot eyes, vomiting, unusual behavior, passing out, staggering, etc.
+- Remember that you owe sexual respect to the other person. - Don't make assumptions about the other person's consent or about how far they are willing to go.

+- Remember that consent to one form of sexual activity does not necessarily imply consent to another form of sexual behavior. - If your partner expresses a withdrawal of consent, stop immediately. - Clearly communicate your sexual intentions so that the other person has a chance to clearly tell you their intentions. - Consider "mixed messages" a clear sign that the other person is uncomfortable with the situation and may not be ready to progress sexually. - Don't take advantage of someone who is really drunk or on drugs, even if they knowingly and intentionally put themselves in that state.
+Further, don't be afraid to step in if you see someone else trying to take advantage of a nearly incapacitated person. - Be aware of the signs of incapacitation, such as slurred speech, bloodshot eyes, vomiting, unusual behavior, passing out, staggering, etc.

 It is also important to be aware of the warning signs of an abusive person.
-Some examples include past abuse, threats of violence or abuse, breaking objects, using force during an argument, jealousy, controlling behavior, quick involvement, unrealistic expectations, isolation, blames others for problems, hypersensitivity, cruelty to animals or children, "playful" use of force during sex, Jekyll-and-Hyde personality.
+Some examples include:

+- Past abuse

+- Threats of violence or abuse

+- Breaking objects

+- Using force during an argument

+- Jealousy

+- Controlling behavior

+- Quick involvement

+- Unrealistic expectations

+- Isolation

+- Blaming others for problems

+- Hypersensitivity

+- · Cruelty to animals or children

+- "Playful" use of force during sex

+- Jekyll-and-Hyde personality